top of page

 Background

-A government defence department wanted to improve personnel's cyber behaviours - particularly the loss of ID cards - through the delivery of behavioural interventions.
-A service design approach was needed to ensure interventions were scalable and could be deployed easily across different bases.
+69% of incidents reported were the loss of ID cards.
+This posed a security risk for a government defence department that wanted to improve personnel's cyber behaviours through the delivery of behavioural interventions.
+A service design approach was applied to ensure interventions could be deployed easily across different bases.

 2